vik31mh/Ultimatrix/README.md

 # Ultimatrix - AI Virtual Mouse Controller

 An advanced hand gesture-based virtual mouse system that allows you to control your computer using hand movements and gestures captured through your webcam.
+This project features a modern GUI interface built with Tkinter and provides intuitive gesture controls for mouse operations.

 ## 🌟 Features

 ### Mouse Control
-- **Cursor Movement**: Move your cursor by making a closed fist
+- **Cursor Movement**: Navigate your cursor using hand movements
 - **Left Click**: Point with your index finger only
 - **Right Click**: Point with your thumb only
 - **Screenshot**: Open all five fingers to capture a screenshot